sumbach/modern-cljs/doc/tutorial-10.md

-# Tutorial 10 - Introducing Ajax
+# Tutorial 10 - Introducing AJAX

 In the [previous tutorial][1] we were happy enough with the results we achieved in terms of [separation of concerns][2], functional programming